Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 And we all know they're good for nothing.

-and a big gust of wind pushed a pram heading towards the train tracks.
+And a big gust of wind pushed a pram.

 Wow.

-And William rushed over, grabbed it.
+And William rushed over,

-I mean, there was no train coming,
+I mean, there's no train coming,

-but it could have been very scary for the sleeping
+It could have been very scary

-grabbed it in such a gentle motion
+And he grabbed it in such a gentle motion

 that the baby didn't even wake up.

-Slept straight through.
-Wow.
+Slipped straight through.

-A hero of sleep there.
-Yeah.
+Wow, a hero of sleep there.

 Yeah.

-So great work, William.
+It's a great work, William.

-McConnell.
+Jonathan McConnell.

 Jonathan McConnell is an incredible name.

-What about Jonathan McConnell is a DJ.
+What about Jonathan McConnell is a DJ?

 Yes.